 Solvay Group donations, sponsorships and own projects

-70% of the industrial sites have a working group, composed of the site manager, Human Resource manager, and employee representatives, that defines the major issues facing the region and which relevant societal actions the site will take.
+70% of the industrial sites have a working group – composed of the site manager, human resource manager, and employee representatives – that defines the major issues facing the region and what relevant societal actions the site will take.

 Local societal actions

 A local societal action is a volunteer activity developed by a site in collaboration with associations, governmental initiatives, or NGOs, with the aim of improving the human condition and contributing to local communities.
-It should address one of the four issues identified by the Group:
+It should address one of the four domains identified by Solvay:

 Responsibilities and resources

-Each site is invited to design its own societal actions plan in accordance with the principles of the Solvay Way framework.
-Guidelines have been provided to the sites, inviting them to start by designating a working group composed of the site manager, Human Resource manager, communication manager, Solvay Way correspondent, and employee representatives, with the support of the industrial relations network.
-The site manager is accountable for developing and implementing the societal actions plan.
-The working groups must update the site plans annually in pursuit of continuous improvement.
+Each site is invited to design its own local societal action plan in accordance with the principles of the Solvay Way framework and the needs of surrounding communities.
+Guidelines are provided to the sites, inviting them to start by designating a working group to update the site’s plans annually in pursuit of continuous improvement.

 Indicators and objectives

-Societal Actions is not subject to assurance procedures as the reporting process is undergoing recalibration to strengthen data quality.
+Societal Actions are not subject to assurance procedures, as the reporting process is being recalibrated to strengthen data quality.

 Solvay’s priority objective: